 Saturated colors only trigger two retinal cone types - their sensitivities overlap, so it’s impossible to trigger only one type.
 That means we are actually quite bad at assessing color saturation.
 We cannot see the difference between a spectral yellow and an even blend of several greens and reds, for instance.
 The only way we can perceive that an object has an unsaturated color (and thus reflects light containing many wavelengths) is when all our three color receptors for red, green and blue are activated by that color.
 So as long as one of our three cone types is not activated, we process it as if it were a pure, spectral color.
 The more light the third cone type is picking up additionally, the less saturated we consider the color.

 Just by trying to define color we already have to go beyond the physical properties of light.
 Our retinas process wavelengths in a non-mathematical way, requiring a lot of interpretation.
 And I did not even get started with what our brains do with the signals they receive from our eyeballs!
-That’s for the next post.
+That’s for the next post: How we all see colors differently.